bahmutov/talks/agile-software-quality.md

 ## Moving target

-We are always delivering a prototype-quality software to find IF it solves customer's need.
+We are always delivering a prototype feature to find IF it solves customer's need.

-Then we tighten the screws and make it maintainable in the long run.
+Only then we tighten the screws and make it maintainable in the long run.

 ## 2 goals